SupCodeTech/DRAC2022/README.md

 - `blr` is the base learning rate.
 The actual `lr` is computed by the [linear scaling rule](https://arxiv.org/abs/1706.02677): `lr` = `blr` * effective batch size / 256.

 The second method can obtain the weight of MAE-ViT pre-training more directly.
+The detailed implementation process can refer to [this document](https://github.com/facebookresearch/mae).

 # Stage II: Semantic segmentation
 ## Semantic segmentation data preprocessing